 Kythira scenic seaside while hiking

-There are two main low mountains crossing the island, with the east peak reaching 474 m of Digenis Mt. and the western peak – and the highest of the island- at 506 m of Mermigkaris Mt.
+Two main low mountains cross the island, with the east peak reaching 474 m of Digenis Mt. and the western peak – and the highest of the island- at 506 m of Mermigkaris Mt.

 The lack of mass tourism on the island, combined with a wonderful variety of nature and architecture makes it an excellent destination for hiking holidays.
-In spite of the rocky terrain, most of the island is covered with rich vegetation and many olive trees.
-The trails pass by small olive and pine groves, picturesque villages, and remote and peaceful beaches that you can dive in.
+Despite the rocky terrain, most of the island is covered with rich vegetation and many olive trees.
+The trails pass by small olive and pine groves, picturesque villages, and remote and peaceful beaches where you can dive.

 Two of the Kythira trails have been certified as Green Flag Trails, becoming the first-ever trails in Europe to receive the certification.